12sws12/getExternalLinksDockerTraefik/README.md

 # getExternalLinksDockerTraefik

-if you use docker containers together with the Traffic reverse proxy server and its settings are set in container labels, then this script outputs a summary table for all containers with external links
+if you use docker containers together with the Traefik reverse proxy server (https://traefik.io/) and its settings are set in container labels, then this script outputs a summary table for all containers with external links

-for example, there is a docker-compose file in the project.yml for creating a test environment with containers
+for example, there is a docker-compose.yml file in the project for creating a test environment with containers

-to run the script, copy it to disk and type: source venv/bin/activate python manage.py runserver 0.0.0.0:8000
+to run the script, clone repo to disk and type: source venv/bin/activate python manage.py runserver 0.0.0.0:8000